segunlawal/segunlawal/README.md

 ## 💬About me
 ### I am Segun Lawal, a software engineer, specializing in front-end web development.
+- ⚡ I have worked with HTML, CSS and its popular frameworks- incl.
+Tailwind and Bootstrap.
+- - ⚡ I have worked with JavaScript ES6, React and React Hooks.
 - 🌱 I’m currently learning React Redux.
 - 👯 I’m looking to collaborate on any interesting projects.
 - 📫 How to reach me: Send a [twitter](https://twitter.com/Segun__Lawal) DM